Marketing psychology is the reason that you bought that thing you don’t need.

 ^A testimonial video from Einstein Marketer’s EMC marketing event^

-If you’re selling online or aiming to influence a prospect to make a desired action, social proof is a great way to encourage them to join others.
+If you’re selling online or aiming to influence a prospect to take the desired action, social proof is a great way to encourage them to join others.

 Show how popular and widely received you are at every opportunity with marketing psychology – it has a big impact on your target customer.